dschnelldavis/angular2-json-schema-form/README.md

 ### Basic use

-For basic use, after loading the JsonSchemaFormModule as described above, to add a form to your Angular 2 component, simply add the following to that component's template:
+For basic use, after loading the JsonSchemaFormModule as described above, to add a form to your Angular 2 component, simply add the following to your component's template:

 ```html
 <json-schema-form